jonjhiggins/jon-higgins-2019/src/data/work/honda-australia-aem-6-4.md

 The website performed well for Honda, helping them [increase sales more than 14% from 2016-18](https://www.honda.com.au/media-centre/2018/1/honda-australia-records-best-annual-sales-result-since-2008.html).
 However, the technical debt that had been accrued over this period was a major issue.

-<p data-pullquote="Building components was a slow, painful process">Updating content and building new website components was a slow and painful process.
+<div data-pullquote="Building new components for the website was a slow, painful process"></div>

+Updating content and building new website components was a slow and painful process.
 We needed to make the website easy for non-technical users to author and simplify the codebase so that code changes could be made quicker and with more confidence.
-I was particularly keen to address these issues with the codebase:</p>
+I was particularly keen to address these issues with the codebase:

 - Lack of code consistency - many developers had taken different approaches to the project, leading to fragmentation and making the project complex
 - Lack of transparency over changes - making changes in one area would often result in unexpected changes in other areas, as components were not encapsulated